-Instead, the Morrison Government has put forward a farcical model that experts believe will actually “hide corruption, not expose it”.
+Instead, Morrison put forward a farcical model that experts believe will actually “hide corruption, not expose it”.

 Get your first month for $1

-The sad reality is that if a NSW/Victorian-styled anti-corruption commission was in effect federally, a veritable a conga-line of Morrison Government MPs would likely be exposed and forced to resign.
+The reality is that if a NSW/Victorian-styled anti-corruption commission was in effect federally, multiple Morrison Government MPs would likely have been exposed and forced to resign.

 Thus, the Morrison Government doesn’t want an independent body scrutinising every shady deal and potentially handing out penalties.
 Accountability is not in its interest.